hbctraining/Training-modules/new_basic_shell/Lesson3_creatingfiles.md

 For instance, let's search for the sequence `GAGACCC` in our file.
 You can see that we go right to that sequence and can see what it looks like.
 To exit hit <kbd>q</kbd>.

-The `man` command (program) actually uses `less` internally and therefore uses the same keys and methods, so you can search manuals using `/` as well!

 There's another way that we can look at files, and in this case, just look at part of them.
 This can be particularly useful if we just want to see the beginning or end of the file, or see how it's formatted.